| |

 our Kinder-Pup

-classes are held inside a pet hospital
+training is held inside a pet hospital

-as opposed to a boarding kennel or typical training
+building as opposed to a boarding kennel or typical training

 facility, or worse, at a public park where who knows